 In this study, with decent accuracy, we successfully mapped the distribution of cultivated pastures on the Tibetan Plateau for the first time.
-Compared to previous efforts aimed at mapping only certain types of cultivated pastures (Parente et al., 2019; Wang et al., 2022; Yang et al., 2021), this method could map general cultivated pastures.
+Compared to previous efforts aimed at mapping only certain types of cultivated pastures (Parente et al., 2019; Wang et al., 2022b; Yang et al., 2021), this method could map general cultivated pastures.

-5.1 The method for cultivated pasture mapping
+5.1 The method for cultivated-pasture mapping

-A distinctive feature of our mapping method is the use of spectral-temporal metrics derived from remote sensing time series data, rather than the complete time series of all valid observations during the growing season.
-While prior studies (e.g., Wang et al., 2022) have relied on dense time series data to characterize vegetation dynamics, our approach condenses these data into

-360 a set of statistical descriptors (e.g., median, maximum, minimum, standard deviation) of key vegetation indices.
-These spectraltemporal metrics serve as compact representations of phenological patterns and temporal variability in vegetation reflectance, which are especially informative in distinguishing cultivated pastures from other land cover types.
+A distinctive feature of our mapping method is the use of spectral-temporal metrics derived from remote sensing time series data rather than the complete time series of all valid observations during the growing season.
+While prior studies (e.g., Wang et al., 2022b) have relied on dense time series data to characterize vegetation dynamics, our approach condenses these data into a set of statistical descriptors (e.g., median, maximum, minimum, standard deviation) of key vegetation indices.
+These spectral-temporal metrics serve as compact representations of phenological patterns and temporal variability in vegetation reflectance, which are especially informative in distinguishing cultivated pastures from other land cover types.
 This strategy reduces data dimensionality and computational load while retaining the essential temporal information relevant for classification, thereby enhancing both efficiency and accuracy.

-- 365 Another critical strength of our approach lies in the volume and structure of the training data.
-Our dataset was built from training polygons collected through extensive fieldwork, rather than from isolated training points.
-Polygons offer a more comprehensive sampling of spectral variability within each land cover type and provide more training samples to the classifier. improving generalization.
-In contrast, previous studies (e.g., Wang et al., 2022) often used sparse point-based training data, which may not adequately capture the heterogeneity of cultivated pasture across large regions. - 370 Furthermore, we chose to use remote sensing data from a single growing season rather than multi-year composite datasets (e.g., Potapov et al., 2022).
-This decision was informed by the unique land management practices on the Tibetan Plateau, where inter-annual crop rotation is prevalent among cultivated pastures.
-Although multi-year composites are useful in mitigating atmospheric noise such as cloud contamination, they risk introducing classification errors due to the temporal inconsistency of land cover resulting from rotation.
-By focusing on a single year, we ensure that the remote sensing signatures 375 align with the actual land cover state at the time of classification.
+Another critical strength of our approach lies in the volume and structure of the training data.
+Our dataset was built from training polygons collected through extensive fieldwork rather than from isolated training points.
+Polygons offer a more comprehensive sampling of spectral variability within each land cover type and provide more training samples to the classifier, improving generalizability.
+In contrast, previous studies (e.g., Wang et al., 2022b) often used sparse pointbased training data, which may not adequately capture the heterogeneity of cultivated pasture across large regions.

+Furthermore, we chose to use remote sensing data from a single growing season rather than multi-year composite datasets (e.g., Potapov et al., 2022).
+This decision was in-